SaideepGona/The-Life-of-a-Bacterium/README.md

 5.)
 To start app, run: npm install

--- To be able to modify and build simulation.exe --
+-- To Be Able to Modify and Build simulation.exe --

 1.)
 Clone repository into your go/src/ directory